snwbr/devops-ingenio/terraform/README.md

 This code serves as the IaC main source.
 It will spin up resources, GCP project's configurations, necessary VPC, subnets, routers, NAT, etc. Code also contains the definition of the GKE cluster used to deploy the apps.

-You need a valid `terraform-sa.json` in this folder (next to the README) containing a valid GCP service account.
-TODO: in real environments, one posibility for handling this file's location should be set as an environment variable and the contents be managed through the secrets management tool of chosing.
+You need a valid GCP service account key.
+In real environments, one posibility for handling this file's location should be set as an environment variable and the contents be managed through the secrets management tool of chosing, but for this scenario it's OK to have it somewhere locally and specify the environment variable `GOOGLE_CREDENTIALS` with the location of this key.

 ## Prerequisites